ShophyTyagi/Project-CoviBro/README.md

 ![Roadmap](https://github.com/shophy26/Project-CoviBro/blob/master/Images/CoviBro_Roadmap.png)

+## Future of CoviBro

+1. Addition of a self-diagnosis feature that enables CoviBro to accurately predict if an individual is likely to be tested positive for COVID-19 or not.
+2. Integrating CoviBro with a real-time location information provision.
+This would enable CoviBro to offer more personalized information to the concerned individual.
+3. A community forum to discuss the issues on COVID-19 with Moderator like support to direct and keep a group of users aware on health precautions and mental health.
+4. Conversion from Wordpress Backend towards a Progressive Web Application to enable greater levels of scalability.
+Almost all resources used in Project CoviBro are completely      scalable.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.